anu-bdsi/workshop-intro-to-linux-aug-2023/03_variant_calling.md

 ![workflow](figures/vc-workflow.png)

-## 1. Assessing quality using FastQC
+## 1. Assessing reads quality using FastQC

 FastQC aims to provide a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
 It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.